ErikFortune/fgv/libraries/ts-json-base/docs/ts-json-base.jsonfile.writejsonfilesync.md

 ## JsonFile.writeJsonFileSync() function

-Convenience function to write type-safe JSON to a file.
+Write type-safe JSON to a file.

 **Signature:**